quangdv09/quangdv09.github.io/_pages/home.md

 author_profile: true
 ---

-I received my Bachelor's degree in Electrical and Electronics Engineering from Ho Chi Minh City University of Technology, Vietnam, in Apr.
-2009.
-I got my Master's degree in Electronic and Computer Engineering from RMIT University, Australia, in Nov.
-2013.
-I completed my Ph.D. in Electrical Engineering from the University of Ulsan, South Korea, in Aug.
-2020.
-I was a postdoctoral researcher with the Department of Electrical, Electronic, and Computer Engineering, University of Ulsan, South Korea, from Sept.
+I received my Bachelor’s degree in Electrical Engineering from Ho Chi Minh City University of Technology, Vietnam in 2009, the Master’s degree in Electronic and Computer Engineering from RMIT University, Australia in 2013, and the Ph.D. in Electrical Engineering from the University of Ulsan, South Korea in 2020.
+I was a postdoctoral researcher with the University of Ulsan, South Korea from Sept.
 2020 to Feb.
 2021.
 Since Mar.
-2021, I have worked as a postdoctoral research fellow at the Artificial Intelligence Research Center, Pusan National University, South Korea.
+2021, I have been a postdoctoral research fellow at the Artificial Intelligence Research Center, Pusan National University, South Korea.

-## Research Interests

-My research interest focuses on developing and applying artificial intelligence techniques (e.g., deep learning, deep reinforcement learning, game theory) to wireless communication networks.
-I am currently working on the following categories: energy harvesting,  radio resource management, cognitive radio network (CRN), mobile edge computing (MEC), unmanned aerial vehicle (UAV), non-orthogonal multiple access (NOMA), and reconfigurable intelligent surface (RIS).
+My research interests are developing and applying artificial intelligence techniques to wireless communication networks.
+I am currently working on the following categories: deep learning, deep reinforcement learning, energy harvesting, radio resource management, cognitive radio network, mobile edge computing, unmanned aerial vehicle, non-orthogonal multiple access, and reconfigurable intelligent surface.

 ## Education